Kondiaronk: Oratory

-In The Dawn of Everything: A New History of Humanity, anthropologist David Graeber and archaeologist David Wengrow analyze the work of French explorer and philosopher the Baron Louis-Armand Lahontan (1666-1716) whose journals were published, as New Voyages to North America, in Amsterdam in the early 18th century.
+In The Dawn of Everything: A New History of Humanity, anthropologist David Graeber and archaeologist David Wengrow analyze the work of French explorer and philosopher the Baron Louis-Armand Lahontan (1666–1716) whose journals were published, as New Voyages to North America, in Amsterdam in the early 18th century.
 Graeber and Wengrow describe Lahontan's interviews with Kondiaronk, who is given the fictitious name Adario.

-In many native American societies, hierarchies were eschewed and persuasion was employed to decide public policy.
-Rational oratory was a highly valued skill and Kondiaronk's were reputed to be second to none.
-His skills won him tours of the salons of Paris and regular engagements as a supper debater with the Governor of Montreal, Hector de Callière.
-One of these debates, in 1699, witnessed by Lahontan, is retold by Graeber and Wengrow:
+Many native American societies were non-hierarchical, deciding policy by public deliberations and open debate.
+Rational oratory was highly valued, and Kondiaronk's rhetoric was reputed to be unmatched.
+He was a frequent guest and supper debater with the Governor of Montreal, Hector de Callière, and he traveled on a diplomatic mission to Paris, where he attracted great interest in the salons.
+A 1699 with Calliere, as recorded by Lahontan, is retold by Graeber and Wengrow:

-Graeber and Wengrow observe of this conversation that what the Europeans seem to have sacrificed for the sake of their social structure was the ability to conceive that their culture could be different by design.
-Kondiaronk was willing to consider that Americans could be assimilated into European culture, as indeed they were, but Callière was unwilling to even imagine the possibility of such far-reaching and profound changes in the opposite direction.
+Graeber and Wengrow illustrate by this conversation that European values have sacrificed the ability to conceive that the fundamentals of culture and social structure could be designed differently.
+Kondiaronk was willing to consider that native Americans could be assimilated into European culture, as indeed they were, but Callière was unwilling to even imagine the possibility of changes in the opposite direction.

-Graeber and Wengrow make a lengthy case in their book that dismissing attestations of indigenous people's philosophical statements as fabrications created by Europeans is a form of anti-indigenous bigotry.
+Graeber and Wengrow make a lengthy case that dismissing attestations of indigenous people's philosophical statements as European literary fabrications is a form of anti-indigenous bigotry.
 However, the authenticity of this speech was contested by historian David A. Bell on the grounds that "anyone familiar with European fiction knows, there was no conceit more common for European authors of this period than presenting a fictional work as a first-hand account of real events."
+Wengrow has acknowledged the existence of such European fiction but contends that the "Dialogue Between Lahontan and Adario" is not part of that genre: “I think by comparing Lahontan to Gulliver’s Travels, Professor Bell has taken a step off the precipice, from which he may now have to extract himself.”